Learn the 24 Bonds We Rate BUY

-While Vanguard VMFXX could work for investors with short time horizons, there are alternatives, such as individual corporate bonds, that can enable investors to lock in income for longer time periods, to pay lower fees, and to benefit from capital appreciation opportunities.
+The $315 billion Vanguard VMFXX fund worked for investors when the fed funds rate was over 5%, but there are now more compelling alternatives.
+These include individual corporate bonds, which enable investors to lock in income for longer time periods, to pay lower fees, and to benefit from capital appreciation opportunities.

 This fixed income blog post discusses the eight reasons investors should NOT invest in Vanguard VMFXX and alternatives investors may want to consider.

-1. The much-advertised VMFXX 7 day yield misleads investors.
+- The much-advertised VMFXX 7 day yield misleads investors.
 It takes the fund's accrued interest over the last week and multiplies it by 52.
-The VMFXX yield does not accurately represent an investor's expected annual return in the way bond yields do.
+The VMFXX yield does not accurately represent an investor's expected annual return in the way yields of individual corporate bonds do.

-2. According to the June 2024 Fed dot plot, the US Federal Reserve is projecting the fed funds rate to decline 2.25 percentage points by the end of 2026.
+- According to the September 2024 Fed dot plot, the US Federal Reserve is projecting an additional two percentage points of Fed rate cuts by the end of 2026.
 Should this occur, Vanguard VMFXX investors would see their income plunge and would not benefit from the rising bond prices that would likely accompany such a move.

 REASON 1 NOT TO INVEST IN VANGUARD VMFXX